 IMC provides a way to track and measure results across all channels.
 This helps you to see which channels are performing well and adjust your strategy accordingly.
 It also allows you to identify opportunities for improvement so you can fine-tune your campaigns and get the most bang for your buck.

-Steps to Create an Integrated Marketing Campaign
+Steps to Create an Integrated Marketing Communication Campaign

 1. Decide a concrete, well-designed, and attainable campaign goal